Respective implications of glutamate decarboxylase antibodies in stiff person syndrome and cerebellar ataxia

 Effects of tDCS

-Summary of effects of polyclonal and monoclonal antibodies on parameters measured in this study.
+The effects of the different polyclonal and monoclonal antibodies on the various parameters are summarized in Table 2.

 The main finding of this study is that GAD65-Ab induced degree of impairment of neurological functions in vivo depends on the epitope specificity of the respective GAD65-Ab.
 To study the effect of disease- and epitope-specific GAD65-Ab on neurological functions in vivo, we utilized purified IgG from the serum of a CA and a SPS patient, and two GAD65-specific monoclonal antibodies, of which only one (b78) inhibited the enzyme activity of GAD65.
 GAD65Ab present in Ab SPS and Ab CA showed different GAD65Ab binding pattern, while also demonstrating some overlap in GAD65Ab epitopes.
 This finding is in agreement that GAD65Ab in patients are oligo- or polyclonal and thus recognize a wide range of epitopes.
 The differences in epitope specificities between the two sera was clearly demonstrated by the strong inhibitory effect of Ab SPS on GAD65 enzyme activity, a characteristic often observed for SPS patients [5, 6, 25], while Ab CA had no effect on the enzyme activity.